Call Us

 • Stealing or forging prescriptions

-• Prioritising obtaining and taking prescription drugs over activities that you once enjoyed
+• Prioritising obtaining and taking prescription drugs over activities you once enjoyed

-• Inability to stop thinking about when, where and how you will obtain prescription drugs, and feeling as though this is taking over your life
+• Inability to stop thinking about when, where and how you’ll obtain prescription drugs

 • Being secretive and defensive about your prescription drug use